Johannesburg

 Tea & Antique

-Tea & Antique is a lovely spot tucked into a neighbourhood corner of Bedfordview.
+Tea & Antique is a lovely spot tucked into a corner in Bedfordview.
 It's a Chinese tea garden meets antique shop meets family-run restaurant.
 Tea service here is quite the affair.
 Choose between cold or hot teas and enjoy the elaborate way in which each is presented.
 Also on the menu is a small selection of dumplings, steamed buns, and Chinese meals.
-The menu changes often but luckily staples like dumplings and steamed egg custard buns are a delicious constant you'll want to come back for.
+The menu changes often but, luckily, staples like dumplings and steamed egg custard buns are a delicious constant you'll want to come back for.
 Finish your meal with one of the dainty Chinese cakes prepared with love by Nini Zhao (ask for the peach and oolong tea variety).
 There's also a small shop to purchase bags of tea, clothing, and various imported goods.
+To book, call +27 78 652 5533.

 Each sip is considered at Tea & Antique.
 Photo: Sanet Oberholzer.